 Businesses exist to serve society and are rewarded in the form of profits.
 But we sometimes forget, our society is part of an interrelated ecosystem of other societies and the natural world around us.
 As we grow collectively, more emphasis is placed on the importance of businesses serving the broader stakeholders of our world — the people and the planet.
 The public, governments, and NGOs are putting pressure on business leaders to take a more sustainable, ethical, and people-conscious approach to their operations.

-As a result, businesses need to create and execute strategies that allow them to achieve certain outcomes when it comes to ESG.
+As a result, businesses need to create and execute strategies that allow them to achieve certain outcomes when it comes to ESG and particular ESG goals.
 This could be initiatives like improving workplace diversity, equity, and inclusion, investing in local communities, and reducing waste.
-ESG goal achievement is no longer negotiable — failure to do so leads to regulatory action, less funding, consumer boycotts, and contribution to an unsustainable system.
+Achieving corporate ESG goals is no longer negotiable — failure to do so leads to regulatory action, less funding, consumer boycotts, and contribution to an unsustainable system.
 One study found that 49% of investors express willingness to divest from companies that aren’t taking sufficient action on ESG issues.

 Need a refresher on ESG?
 Check out this article for more information about what ESG is and why it matters